zackstout/beatles-songwriting/README.md

 ### 'Mr Kite's Circus Tricks'

-- 🎵 Being for the benefit of mr. kite
+- 🎵 Being for the benefit of mr. kite!

 ### The augmented chord - anatomy of a secret weapon